Fall Registration

 • Introduction to Marine Science Lecture and Lab: MSC 111 and MSC 112.

 • If you place out of Calculus (with an AP score of 5 on Calculus BC, or an IB score of 7 on the HL test), we recommend that you still consider enrolling in Calculus II, (MTH162 or MTH172).
 You can also consider taking Linear Algebra (MTH 210).
-If you have this option please email the Meteorology advisor Dr. Lisa Murphy-Goes and she will contact you to discuss.
+If you have this option please email the Meteorology director Lisa Murphy-Goes and she will contact you to discuss.

 • Consider taking an elective towards an Arts and Humanities cognate if you received credit for WRS 105 and ENG/WRS 106 or 107.
 See cognates.